 Why should you choose this type of seam over another?

-Keep in mind that you can only really use a French seam on straight edges like the bottom of a t-shirt.
+Keep in mind that you can only really use a French seam on straight edges like the shoulder, side or the bottom of a t-shirt.
 It’s almost impossible to use this technique on round seams like on a collar.

 Did you think that sewing was just for women?